 How do you get light to the center of the building so that crops can grow, and how do you build the farm in a cost-efficient manner?

 It’s very expensive to build a building, especially one that will be a farm.
 Buildings were not originally designed to house crops.
 Buildings are built for people.
 Repurposing preexisting buildings is an option, but the problem of lighting the interior so the plants near the center of the building get enough light is still an issue.

-Expense Solution: If one could get past the problem of lighting, the expense would take care of itself IF you light the interior of the vertical farm naturally with sunlight.
-Over time, the increased crop yields would more than pay for the initial expense of repurposing older buildings into farms, or perhaps even building a vertical farm from the ground up.
+If one could get past the problem of lighting, the expense would take care of itself IF you light the interior of the vertical farm naturally with sunlight.
+Over time, the increased crop yields would more than pay for the initial expense of repurposing older buildings into farms, or perhaps even the costs of building a vertical farm from the ground up.

 Artificial lighting makes it difficult if not impossible to turn a profit.
-I mean lets get real, that’ what farming is about, money.
-Sure we feed people, but in the end a farm is a business, and the bottom line is that it’s about the bottom line.
-They don’t want to operate at a loss unless it’s temporary, and there’s a plan to turn a profit at a later date.
+I mean, let’s get real, that’s what farming is about – money.
+Sure, we feed people.
+But, in the end, a farm is a business, and the bottom line is that it’s about the bottom line.
+Farmers don’t want to operate at a loss unless it’s temporary and there’s a plan to turn a profit at a later date.